M365 Manual Onboarding of SharePoint, OneDrive, or Teams

 Prerequisites

-- AWS Account or Azure Account can be used as a sidecar for scanning your data, keeping your data within your boundary.
+- An AWS Account or Azure Account can be used as a sidecar for scanning your data, keeping your data within your boundary.

-- For using Azure Account as sidecar account it must be onboarded to DSPM first with the configuration option “Use as SaaS Sidecar” checked , with an Onboarding Version of 17 or later.
+- If using an Azure Account as a sidecar account, the account must first be onboarded to DSPM with the configuration option Use as SaaS Sidecar selected, with an Onboarding Version of 17 or later.

 AWS as Sidecar